 When it comes to performance, each member of the Sonos family offers the same entertaining character that makes the system so listenable, giving a wholly universal sound no matter which speakers you own.

-When it comes to general usability, it’s hard to find fault.
-There’s no delay when skipping tracks or source, and the whole experience is a smooth and well-integrated.
+When it comes to general usability, the Sonos system is hard to fault.
+There’s no delay when skipping tracks or source, and the whole experience is smooth and well-integrated.

 So much so that it puts rivals to shame.
 You can even pause a track and come back to it a day later - it’ll pick up right where you left off.

 While we still hope that Sonos has a change of heart and adds hi-res support in the near future, we don’t believe its absence is a deal-breaker.

 But if you do, you should look at what Bluesound offers.
 Those looking for a simpler, cheaper and better-sounding alternative to Sonos now have the Audio Pro option, too.